aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 Romeo claims this Roman Romeo helped Romeo get over the walls (say that five times fast!).
 Romeo is unafraid because of what?
 What do you think is on Romeo's mind, instead of fear?

-*Who, according to what Romeo tell Juliet, gave him directions to her balcony?*
+*Who, according to what Romeo tells Juliet, who gave him directions to her balcony?*

 Romeo is big on this topic.